 Differential eligibility rules call for individual-level data if we want to understand what is behind selective abstention.
-Using Swedish administrative registries, we build an individual-level dataset including information on voter turnout and various characteristics.
-Our turnout data come from the 2010 elections in which about 84.4% of the voters voted in both the national and municipal elections.
+Using Swedish administrative registries, we build an individual-level data set including information on voter turnout and various characteristics.
+Our turnout data come from the 2010 elections in which the turnout rates in the national and municipal elections were 84,6% and 81,6%, respectively, and 84.4% of the voters voted in both elections.
 A small fraction of voters eligible to vote in both elections abstained selectively: 1.61% voted in the national but not the municipal elections, and 0.11% voted in the municipal but not the parliamentary elections.
 We observe the turnout outcomes and various characteristics of more than six and a half million voters in total.
 Appendix A provides further information on the data.